arvydux/link-checker/README.md

 ## Questions and Improvements

-For any question or emprovement please send an e-mail to Arvydas Kavalia [shady@veloxsolutions.ca](mailto:arvydas.kavaliauskas83@gmail.com).
+For any question or emprovement please send an e-mail to Arvydas Kavaliauskas [arvydas.kavaliauskas83@gmail.com](mailto:arvydas.kavaliauskas83@gmail.com).